 If you do a little bit of digging, you’ll find out that Nvidia and AMD are the two companies that produce the leading graphics cards in the field of Litecoin mining rigs.
 The Nvidia GeForce GTX 1060 and the AMD Radeon RX 580 are the leading GPUs and their competitors have had a very tough time trying to match the quality of these two products.

 GPU cryptocurrency mining is also the most popular cloud mining method.
-Cloud mining is very simple – you “rent” a rig’s mining service from a host (the person or company to which the rig belongs to) for a time period.
-During this period, all of the revenue that the rig generates is passed on to you (with the exception of a few small fees).
+Cloud mining is very simple – you “rent” a rig’s mining service from a host (the person or company to which the rig belongs to) for a while.
+During this period, all of the revenue that the rig generates is passed on to you (except a few small fees).

 Cloud miners usually have multiple rigs made out of countless numbers of graphics cards.
 To be honest, they are one of the biggest reasons why it became so hard to find specific GPUs in shops and online retailers.